rockymadden/stringmetric/readme.md

 ---

 ## Decorating
-It is possible to decorate algorithms and metrics with additional functionality.
-This is provided by rich wrapping via implicits, and [StringAlgorithmDecorator](https://github.com/rockymadden/stringmetric/blob/master/core/src/main/scala/com/rockymadden/stringmetric/Algorithm.scala)/[StringMetricDecorator](https://github.com/rockymadden/stringmetric/blob/master/core/src/main/scala/com/rockymadden/stringmetric/Metric.scala).
+It is possible to decorate algorithms and metrics with additional functionality, this is provided by rich wrapping via implicits.
+Decorations include:

+* __withTransform:__ Transform arguments prior to computation/comparison.
 A handful of pre-built transforms are located in the [transform module](https://github.com/rockymadden/stringmetric/blob/master/core/src/main/scala/com/rockymadden/stringmetric/Transform.scala).

+* __withMemoization:__ Queued.

 ---